Luke 3-4

 John replied, ‘Do not rob people of their money.
 Do not say that a person is guilty if he has not done anything wrong.
 You must not take money for yourself in that way.
 You should be happy with the money that you receive for your work.’

-15 At this time people were thinking, ‘Is John the Messiah that God has promised?’
-They were all hoping that he might be.
-16 John knew what they were thinking.
-He said to them, ‘I baptize you with water.
+16 John said to the people, ‘I baptize you with water.
 But someone else is coming soon.
 He is much greater than I am.
 I am not good enough even to undo his shoes for him.
-This other person will baptize you with the Holy Spirit and with fire.
-17 He is like a farmer that brings the wheat home from his field.
+This man will baptize you with the Holy Spirit and with fire.
+17 He is like a farmer who brings the wheat home from his field.
 He uses a special tool to throw the wheat up in the air.
-He does this to make the wheat seeds separate from what remains.
+He does this to make the wheat seeds separate from the chaff.
 Then he cleans his yard.
 He carefully stores all the seeds to keep them safe.
 But he burns everything else in a great fire that nobody can put out.’

 18 John said many more things to the people.
 He was telling them the good news about how God could change their lives.
 19 One day John told Herod, the ruler, that it was wrong for him to marry Herodias.
 Before that, she had been the wife of Herod's brother.
 John also told Herod that he had done many other bad things.
-20 So then Herod did an even worse thing; he locked John up in prison.
+20 So then Herod did an even worse thing.
+He locked John up in prison.

-John baptizes Jesus
+John the Baptist baptizes Jesus

 21 While John was still baptizing all the people, he also baptized Jesus.
 While Jesus was praying, the sky opened.
 22 The Holy Spirit came down onto Jesus.
 When he came down like that, he looked like a dove.
 Then a voice spoke from heaven, ‘You are my Son and I love you.
 You make me very happy.’